top of page

 Preventing illicit substance use: a mixed-methods evaluation of a schools-based Theatre-in-Education intervention

-Priority 1-54 is excited to be playing a key role in innovative research projects aimed at reducing substance misuse among young people.
-Central to our involvement is hosting a Young People’s Advisory Group (YPAG), so that young people guide and shape the research process.
+Priority 1-54 is excited to be playing a key role in this innovative research project aimed at reducing substance misuse among young people.
+We will be conveneing a Young People’s Advisory Group (YPAG), so that young people guide and shape the research process.

 The YPAG will offer valuable insights and help design critical aspects of an evaluation of a Theatre-in-Education programme tailored for 12-14-year-olds.
 By placing young people at the heart of research design, this project underscores the importance of undertaking work that is rooted in their lived experiences.

-This collaborative initiative led in partnership with the University of Brighton and East Sussex County Council, is funded by the National Institute for Health and Care Research.
+This collaborative project is led in partnership with the University of Brighton and East Sussex County Council and is funded by the National Institute for Health and Care Research.

 Youth Voice Summit July 2024 P154 (4).jpg

-Save the Children has commissioned Priority 1-54 to gather views and opinions on the challenges faced by children and young people growing up in poverty.
+Originally commissioned by Save the Children to gather the views and opinions on the challenges faced by children and young people growing up in poverty.

 P154 MHST consultation July 2022 (5).jpg